Multi-FEAT: Multi-Feature Edge Alignment for Targetless Camera-LiDAR Calibration: Point Cloud Processing

-We utilize a normalizing factor to indicate the percentage of "correctly matched" points.
-Assume there are in total $N$ points in the point cloud.
-Among them, $N_e$ points are edge points selected with non-zero edge probability.
-If an edge point is projected onto the intensity pixel edge of the camera image, the counter $N_m$, which stands for the number of matched points, will accumulate.
-This ratio is mathematically defined as $\frac{N_m}{N_e}$, which can also be interpreted as precision.
+Assume there are $N$ points in the point cloud.
+Among them, $N_e$ points are edge points selected with non-zero intensities.
+If an edge point is projected onto the intensity edge of the camera image, the counter $N_m$, which stands for the number of matched points, will accumulate.
+This ratio is defined as $\frac{N_m}{N_e}$ and interpreted as precision in a confusion matrix.
 Ideally, the correct calibration parameters will result in the highest ratio of $\frac{N_m}{N_e}$.
-By coarsely binarizing edge/non-edge to intensity image, the influence of the actual value of the camera edge is further decreased.

-We design the cost function by constructing linear dependence between edge intensities of camera images and edge probability acquired from multi-features LiDAR point clouds.
-It is determined as the sum of the multiplication of the intensity of the grayscale edge, which $ E_C$ denotes, and the probability of being an object edge in the point cloud, defined earlier as $P(E_L)$.
+We design the cost function by constructing the linear correlation between edge intensities of camera images and edge intensities acquired from multi-feature LiDAR maps, i.e.,

-The $E_{C}(\bm \theta)_{n}$ is the corresponding edge value of on the grayscale image of the projected point $\mathbf{p}_n$ given an extrinsic parameter $\bm \theta$ according to (\ref{eq:extrinsic}).
-The edge probability of the $n$-th point $\mathbf{p}_n$ is $P(E_L(i_n, j_n))$, calculated by mixed edge map.
-The strongest edge present on all three maps has the highest weight, while the non-edge points do not participate in the process, providing less consumption of computational power.